 I wasn’t the only one who couldn’t get enough of this Freekeh Soup.
 This was also one of my dad’s favorite soups; he would continue thanking my mom two hours after we all finished eating, telling her, “Maybe God blessed your hands to make it!”
 Ahh, what a sweet thing to say!
 Growing up, this Freekeh Soup recipe was a staple in my household.
 I’m happy to share it with you!

 Ingredients for your lamb and Freekeh Soup

-Now I know you might be wondering what freekeh is.
+Now, I know you might be wondering what freekeh is.
 After all, it’s the key ingredient in this delectable dish, and many people are unfamiliar with it.
-Freekeh is similar to a wheat grain in both texture and flavor and is derived from green durum wheat.
+Freekeh is similar to a wheat grain in texture and flavor, derived from green durum wheat.
 Its smoky, savory flavor also makes it a common ingredient found in many hearty stews, soups, and salads.

 This ancient ingredient gained popularity in Middle Eastern and Mediterranean cuisines.
 Many meals still include this whole grain in Jordan, Lebanon, Syria, and Egypt.
 (Pro Tip: When you mix freekeh and cinnamon together, it’s a match made in heaven!
 Adding just a sprinkle of cardamom will tie it all together beautifully.)

 Buy and Prepare Freekeh?

 So, where can you buy freekeh?
 While it might not be common in your regular grocery store, Middle Eastern markets or online platforms like Amazon often stock it.
 Many health food stores or whole foods markets in your area might carry it, too.
 However, it’s a good idea to call or check their inventory online before heading there to ensure availability and save yourself a wild goose chase.